 Sometimes in super hot gel stages like this, you'll get a layer of oil on the top of the soap.
 It will seem like the soap is separating.
-I've found that just leaving it alone is best.
+It's best to just leave it alone.
 The oil will re-incorporate back into the rest of the soap as it continues to saponify and cool.
-That happened with this batch - and it was gone by morning.Continue to 10 of 11 below.
+That happened with this batch--and it was gone by morning.Continue to 10 of 11 below.

 10 of 11